 Read your statements that will come monthly from your broker.
 Sign up for online delivery of these statements and all other forms of communication (trade confirmations and company annual report deliveries) since the amount of paper used in these mailings is beyond excessive.
 Plus, some online providers will actually charge you if you choose paper delivery.
 Stay informed with how your investments are doing by reading these statements.

 Over time certain investments will outperform others, and eventually your portfolio will have different weights assigned to the stocks/ETFs you initially purchased.
-In our previous example of a fictional $10,000 portfolio, for example, say over a year your emerging market funds greatly outperformed your other funds and your portfolio now has a 20 percent weight to the emerging fund instead of the original 10 percent.
+In our previous example of a fictional $10,000 portfolio, for example, say over a year your emerging market funds greatly outperformed your other funds and your portfolio now has a 20% weight to the emerging fund instead of the original 10%.
 This would be a great time to sell some shares and spread that money into the U.S. index and the other foreign developed nation index that may have recently underperformed.

-Or if you hold a portfolio of stocks and after a year one stock now holds a 7 percent position – it might be wise to sell 25-30 percent of that investment and buy shares of a company whose price has underperformed (yet still has promising long-term growth prospects).
+Or if you hold a portfolio of stocks and after a year one stock now holds a 7% position – it might be wise to sell 25-30% of that investment and buy shares of a company whose price has underperformed (yet still has promising long-term growth prospects).

 By occasionally selling portions of your best performers and redistributing that money into other investments you are following the “buy low, sell high” mantra in a great way.
 The important thing to remember, however, is that you don’t want to rebalance your investments often since you will increase your trading costs and you will face higher tax rates if you sell your investments you have held less than a year.
-Federal taxes due on the gain when you sell a stock within a year of your purchase date are calculated based on your marginal tax rate (ranging from 12 to 37 percent), while federal taxes due on realized gains when you sell a stock you have held for more than a year are assessed at long-term capital gains rates of between 0 and 23.8 percent (as of the 2018 tax code).
+Federal taxes due on the gain when you sell a stock within a year of your purchase date are calculated based on your marginal tax rate (ranging from 10 to 37%), while federal taxes due on realized gains when you sell a stock you have held for more than a year are assessed at long-term capital gains rates of between 0 and 23.8% (as of the 2020 tax code).

 Short-term trading and market timing in your account: